 The investment properties recorded by Anglicare are held in the name of the ACPT.
-They are controlled by Anglicare and are recorded in Anglicare's financial statements at fair value based on annual valuations by external independent valuers (See Note 10).
+They are controlled by Anglicare for their long term organisational purpose and are recorded in Anglicare's financial statements at fair value based on annual valuations by external independent valuers (See Note 10).